madvirus/cucumber-tables/README.md

 1. Create DataTableWrap
 2. get MapRowWrap list
-3. get value by using getXXX method of MapRowWrap
+3. get value by using getXXX method of MapRowWrap or get object by convertTo/copyTo method of MapRowWrap

 ```
 public class SampleStep {